-Dementia is a syndrome affecting thousands of people in the UK.
-Dementia refers to a set of symptoms relating to memory, language and understanding.
+Dementia affects thousands of people in the UK.
+Dementia generally refers to a set of symptoms relating to memory, language and understanding.
 According to current statistics, dementia currently affects around 850,000 people in the UK.
 But are you aware of the different types of dementia?
-Most people have heard of Alzheimer’s disease.
-Alzheimer’s is the most common form of dementia.
-However, there are several other types of dementia to be aware of.
+Most people have heard of Alzheimer’s disease, which is the most common form of dementia.
+However, there are several other types to be aware of too.

 In today’s post, we’ll look at the different types of dementia, including their symptoms and treatments.